mc-cip/spec/format_implementing.md

 # Format Implementation Guide

-If you're a launcher developer, this document can help you by providing useful tips and recommended practices for implementing the MCIP Format.
+If you're a launcher developer, this document can help you by providing useful tips and recommended practices for implementing the MODIP Format.

 ---

 ## Rendering HTML

-The MCIP Format Specification allows the usage of HTML in certain fields, such as `description` and `changelog`.
+The MODIP Format Specification allows the usage of HTML in certain fields, such as `description` and `changelog`.
 HTML is widely used and meets many of the requirements needed for a field like `description`.
 However, HTML can be **very dangerous**.
 Take caution when displaying content using HTML.
 It's recommended to sanitize your HTML according to the rules listed below.

 ### Disallowed Tags